-Annual Incentive - EAIP Payouts
+Annual Incentive - EVP Payouts

-Based on the extent to which the company, Networks, and the corporate functions of control, finance, and human resources achieved the performance goals, as shown above, the following table shows the incentive eligible earnings and threshold, target and maximum incentive percentages and actual payout amounts for each NEO expressed as a percentage of incentive eligible earnings commensurate with such NEO's position and scope of responsibilities for 2017 performance.
-The target percentage of base salary is based on industry-competitive practices and internal equity considerations.
+Based on the extent to which the company, Networks, and the corporate functions of finance, legal and human resources and corporate administration achieved the performance goals, as shown above, the following table shows the incentive eligible earnings and threshold, target and maximum incentive percentages and actual payout amounts for each NEO.
+These amounts are expressed as a percentage of incentive eligible earnings commensurate with such NEO's position and scope of responsibilities for 2018 performance.
+The incentive opportunity as a percentage of base salary is based on industry-competitive practices and internal equity considerations.
 Additionally, the percentage of compensation at risk reflects the organizational level of each participant which reflects levels of accountability and degree of influence each participant has with respect to the performance of the company.
-Senior executives have greater levels of accountability and degrees of influence, which corresponds to a greater multiple of base salary under the EAIP and, in turn, results in a greater aggregate payout opportunity.
-The range of the EAIP payout is set at 50% and 200% of target for threshold and maximum performance levels, respectively.
+Senior executives have greater levels of accountability and degrees of influence, which corresponds to a greater percentage of base salary under the EVP Plan and, in turn, results in a greater aggregate payout opportunity.
+The range of the EVP Plan payout is set from 0% to 200% of target from threshold to maximum performance levels, respectively.